thosgood/this-weeks-finds/markdown/251-300/week266.md

 "discrete", you should try these:

-12) John Duskin, Simplicial matrices and the nerves of weak n-categories I: nerves of bicategories, available at `http://www.tac.mta.ca/tac/volumes/9/n10/9-10abs.html`
+12) John Duskin, Simplicial matrices and the nerves of weak
+$n$-categories I: nerves of bicategories, available at `http://www.tac.mta.ca/tac/volumes/9/n10/9-10abs.html`

 13) Manuel Bullejos and A. Cegarra, On the geometry of 2-categories and